 Causes of Financial Stress

 - Lack of Sound, Consistent Financial Education—Generations of Americans have grown up without formal financial education.
 The typical young adult makes decisions about debt, employment, and other matters by their early 20’s, often without education in basic money management.
-These decisions lay the foundation for future financial success.
+These decisions set the foundation for future financial success.

 Employees Bring this Stress to the Workplace